Code-Institute-Submissions/MS_project_3/README.md

 - [Balsamiq](https://balsamiq.com/) - Balsamiq is used to create wireframes for the project.
 - [PyMongo](https://pymongo.readthedocs.io/en/stable/) - Python toolkit to work with MongoDB.
 - [MongoDB](https://www.mongodb.com/2) - NoSQL database to store data at the backend.
-- [Google_Fonts](https://fonts.google.com/) - Google fonts Balsamiq Sans and Krona One are used in the project.
 - [Git&Github](https://github.com/) - Used for version control.
-- [Heroku](https://www.heroku.com/#) - It is used as a hosting platform to deploy the project.
+- [Heroku](https://www.heroku.com/#) - hosting platform tfor project deployment.
-- [HTML_Formatter](https://webformatter.com/html) - Used to format and beautify my code.
+- [HTML_Formatter](https://webformatter.com/html) - Used to formatting and beautifing the code.

 ## Testing